How To Use Gmail Without a Phone Number

 Can I secure my email address without a phone number?

 Google Gmail still asks for a phone number.
 Why isn’t any of this working for me?

-First, ensure that you’ve followed the steps above thoroughly and examined the options on each page to Skip adding a phone number.
+First, ensure that you’ve followed the steps above thoroughly and examined the options on each page to bypass adding a phone number.
 Just one little missed step can break the whole process.
 Content has been updated to reflect current processes as of Nov.
 2022.